 I’m Suleika Jaouad, Emmy Award-winning New York Times Well columnist, health advocate and cancer survivor.
 My interests are diverse - hiking with my rescue pup Oscar, learning to cook, playing the upright bass, twerking (just kidding!) - but my mission here is pretty simple: I believe that health is about adding life to years, and not years to life.
 Here's why:

-In the summer of 2010 I had just graduated with highest honors from Princeton University, moved to Paris and accepted my first job as a paralegal at a fancy law firm.
+In the summer of 2010 I had just graduated from Princeton University, moved to Paris and accepted my first job as a paralegal at a fancy law firm.
 On paper, everything was going splendidly, but in reality, I was falling apart.
 I hated my job, I was burning the candle at both ends, and I was waking up every morning with what felt like a permanent hangover.
 I felt young, invincible and completely miserable.

 At age 22, after months of being misdiagnosed, I was finally diagnosed with Acute Myeloid Leukemia and a rare blood disorder called Myelodysplastic Syndrome.
 Overnight, I lost my job, my apartment, my independence and I had to move back into my childhood bedroom in upstate New York to begin cancer treatment.